Raleigh Drug Crime Defense Lawyers

 Punishments for Drug Crime Convictions in North Carolina

-Generally, North Carolina law provides for the following charges and punishment on a first offense for possession and distribution (sale) of controlled substances:
+Generally, North Carolina law provides for the following charges and punishment for the possession or distribution (sale) of controlled substances:

 Punishments for Drug Trafficking in North Carolina